MicrosoftDocs/power-platform/power-platform/admin/delete-users.md

 ms.reviewer: sericks
 ms.custom: "admin-security"
 ms.topic: conceptual
-ms.date: 05/25/2023
+ms.date: 05/26/2023
 search.audienceType:
   - admin
 ---

 # Delete users from an environment

-This article covers the various levels and methods of user deletion in Microsoft Power Platform that involves the following: Microsoft 365 admin center, Azure Active Directory (Azure AD), and Power Platform admin center.
+This article covers the various levels and methods of user deletion in Microsoft Power Platform that involves the following components: Microsoft 365 admin center, Azure Active Directory (Azure AD), and Power Platform admin center.

 Watch this video for a detailed walkthrough of how to delete users from your environment: